Can Infrared Provide Sciatica Relief?

 Infrared Can Help Soothe the Sciatic Nerve

 Most people with Sciatica pain have wondered, “Will a heating pad help with sciatic nerve pain”?
 The answer is yes, it can.
 However, there is more than one heat therapy that can help relieve sciatica pain and can alleviate the discomfort caused by painful muscle spasms.

-“Heat treatment has been shown to reduce the sciatica pain sensation by direct action on both free-nerve endings in tissues and on peripheral nerve roots.
+“Heat treatment has been shown to reduce the sciatica pain sensation by direct action far infrared heat on both free-nerve endings in tissues and on peripheral nerve roots.
 In one dental study, repeated heat applications led to the abolishment of the whole nerve response responsible for pain arising from dental pulp,” says Flickstein.
-Infrared heat has also been known to calm down nerves (the ones in your body as well as your mind!) that are in a state of panic.
+Infrared rays have also been known to calm down nerves (the ones in your body as well as your mind!) that are in a state of panic.
 This natural pain relief can last up to 48 hours or perhaps longer as infrared heat can promote healing.

 Other Remedies for Sciatica Pain

 Stretching, yoga, acupuncture, herbal remedies and over the counter pain-relieving medication can help, however, sometimes our bodies need rest and soothing heat to ease the pain.

 Infrared sessions often leave the user feeling relaxed, relieved from pain, detoxified, and lighter, due to calorie burn.
 For these reasons, those experiencing occasional or long-lasting sciatica may find effective relief with infrared sauna therapy.

 As is the case with heat and light therapy, however, some people with sciatica pain also find relief from sciatica symptoms when they use cold therapy.
 In fact, applying an ice pack or a quick ice massage is often known to offer immediate relief.
 It is for this very reason that doctors recommend the use of cold therapies for musculoskeletal injury.